This is the first in a series of tutorials on how to increase the readability of your web design using available typographic knowledge.

 Column widths, or their “measure” in design-speak, have a tremendous impact on the readability of a particular design.
 While no hard and fast rules exist, there are two not-exactly-rules that you can follow to make your designs as readable as the daily news.

 Easy, right?
 But why?
 You first have to analyze how we read the English language.
 We read left to right.
 Words are aligned horizontally on a baseline that allows our eyes to flow smoothly from word group to word group.
 Our aim is to aid this normal horizontal rhythm of reading.

 If your columns are set too narrow, you break up those word groups more than is necessary, to the extent that they break into individual words.
 This slows down the understanding and the comprehension of the text, making it harder to read.

-And heaven forbid that you set a narrow column justified, because the uneven breaks created in a justified texts are quite possibly the worst thing you can do for the readability of your column.
+And heaven forbid that you set a narrow column justified because the uneven breaks created in a justified text are quite possibly the worst thing you can do for the readability of your column.

 Don’t make your column measures too long.

 As discussed above, long column widths are the bane of forums around the globe, but why?

 What happens when a line is too long is that we have difficulties finding the start of the next line because our eye has to travel too far.

 We read top to bottom as well as left to right, so we jump down a line back to the left hand side to start again when we reach the end of a line of text.
 Have you ever skipped a line when reading something and had to start over?
 Odds are that the column was too long.
 The delineation between the end of one line and the beginning of the next was not made clear enough by the designer.

 Another thing that happens when your column is too wide is that the even flow of left to right can be disrupted by the patterns set by the text.
 With insufficient leading, or line-spacing, we can tend to lose our place in the sentence by being distracted by the words in the lines above or below.